-If you want to have an excellent time while visiting Krung Thep Maha Nakhon (Bangkok), then you should definitely take a cruise on the Chao Phraya River or walk its banks.
+To have an excellent time while visiting Krung Thep Maha Nakhon (Bangkok), you should take a cruise on the Chao Phraya River or walk its banks.
 So what are you waiting for?
 Let's start to get around!

-Krung Thep Maha Nakhon (Bangkok) is undoubtedly affluent, with many breathtaking thrills given to it by nature itself.
+Krung Thep Maha Nakhon (Bangkok) is undoubtedly affluent, with many breathtaking thrills given to it by nature.
 The Chao Phraya River is one of its priceless wonders, glowing across the city with a jewel that seems never to vanish.

-The Chao Phraya River is inherently linked with the identity of Krung Thep Maha Nakhon (Bangkok) and its improvement.
+The Chao Phraya River is inherently linked with Krung Thep Maha Nakhon's (Bangkok) identity and its improvement.
 Cutting across nearly all of its areas, the river serves as the city's main body of water and a tourist attraction in its own right, with many iconic milestones strewn along the banks.